 My name is Vixey Foxwish Douglas, and my pronouns are it/its.

-I earned a magna cum laude B.S. in Biomedical Engineering from RPI.
-As of May 2024, my completed courses in math and computer science include:
+I earned a magna cum laude B.S. in Biomedical Engineering from RPI, and I will earn my B.S. in Computer Science from RPI in December 2025.
+As of May 2025, my completed courses in math and computer science include:

 Multivariable Calculus and Matrix Algebra